smittytone/XBeeParser/README.md

-# XBeeParser 1.0.3 #
+# XBeeParser 1.0.4 #

 This is an XBee packet decoder written in Python 3.

 It is a work in progress.
-Version 1.0.3 decodes all the standard XBee packets, and provides further decoding of a limited (but growing) selection of Zigbee Device Object (ZDO) commands (eg. 16-bit network address request) and general (aka ‘global’) Zigbee Cluster Library commands (eg. Read Attribute).
+The current version decodes all the standard XBee packets, and provides further decoding of a limited (but growing) selection of Zigbee Device Object (ZDO) commands (eg. 16-bit network address request) and general (aka ‘global’) Zigbee Cluster Library commands (eg. Read Attribute).

 ## Usage ##